Brewers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Brewers have a record of 2-2.
+- The Brewers have played as the favorite in four of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Brewers and their opponents are 3-6-1 when it comes to hitting the over.
+- When it comes to hitting the over, the Brewers and their opponents are 2-7-1 in their last 10 games with a total.

-- The Brewers have won three of their last eight games against the spread.
+- The Brewers have three wins against the spread in their last seven chances.
+Milwaukee and its opponent have finished below the over/under in three consecutive games, with the average total established by sportsbooks during that stretch being 9.

 Brewers Betting Records & Stats

-- The Brewers are 17-13 in games they were listed as the moneyline favorite (winning 56.7% of those games).
+- The Brewers have compiled an 18-13 record in games they were listed as the moneyline favorite (winning 58.1% of those games).

-- Milwaukee has gone 14-11 (winning 56% of its games) when playing as moneyline favorites of -120 or shorter.
+- Milwaukee has a record of 8-6 when playing as moneyline favorites with odds of -150 or shorter (57.1% winning percentage).

-- The Brewers have an implied moneyline win probability of 54.5% in this game.
+- The Brewers have an implied moneyline win probability of 60% in this contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!